johncle/CS326Team7/README.md

 ### General App Structure

 The app is structured as an event-driven single page application where the only html file in use is a barebones `index.html`, which sources `main.js`.
 This instantiates the App Controller in `AppControllerComponent.js` and creates a blank div for it.
-The App Controller is the main core of the app and handles nearly all of the functionality for loading components and handling glevents.
+The App Controller is the main core of the app and handles nearly all of the functionality for loading components and handling events.

 ### Components